elegant-scipy/elegant-scipy/markdown/ch1.markdown

 x * y # multiply every element in x by the corresponding element in y
 ```

-Another word for this behaviour is vectorisation, which is a key feature of array languages such as Matlab and R.
+Another word for this behavior is vectorization, which is a key feature of array languages such as Matlab and R.
 Under the hood this is equivalent to the to a for loop, but much faster because the loop is running in C rather than Python.
 Let's try the same calculation as a loop and using broadcasting to see how much of a speed up we can get.